 There are many myths about lawyers that circulate in popular culture.
-Some of these myths are harmless, while others can be damaging to the public perception of attorneys in Idaho Falls and anywhere else.
+Some of these myths are harmless, while others can be damaging to the public perception of attorneys.
 Moreover, they could cause you to not seek much-needed legal counsel.

 Here are some of the most common myths about lawyers:

 Myth 1) Lawyers Are Just In It For The Money

 One of the most common myths about lawyers is that they are just in it for the money.
 While it is true that many lawyers are very well-paid, there are also many who work for non-profit organizations or pro-bono.
 Moreover, many lawyers choose to enter public service after working in the private sector in order to help those who cannot afford legal representation.